 o Fiber Acceptance Testing Requirements

 Fiber optic performance testing is required for final acceptance of the project and may be required for both terminated and unterminated fiber cables depending on the scope of the construction.
 It will also be required for fiber segments leased from other entities.
 Testing shall include Optical Time Domain Reflectometer (OTDR) traces at 1310 nm and 1550 nm.
 Performance criteria specified below shall apply to all fiber tests.

+1310 nm testing is not required for fiber strands greater than 40 km in length.

+Unterminated (unused) fibers within drop cable segments primarily on the subscriber premise that are less than 500 feet in length and also do not pass any other occupied structure do not need to be performance tested.

 Performance testing of unterminated fiber cables during construction or upon completing construction of unterminated cables shall validate that the installed cable is not damaged or defective and that any intermediate splices meet performance specifications.
 This testing will require the use of bare fiber adapters for temporary connection to the test equipment.